DAY 1 THURSDAY TBILISI

 Visit the 11th century Svetitskhoveli Cathedral, where the Robe of Jesus Christ is believed to be buried.
 Both Jvari and Svetitskhoveli are UNESCO World Heritage Sites.

-Continue to Joseph Stalin’s birth place in Gori, the town where the Joseph Stalin was born and went to school.
-The large museum devoted to Stalin, is still Gori’s best known attraction, but there are also several intriguing older historical attractions close by.
+Continue to Gori, the town where the Joseph Stalin was born and went to school.
+Visit the large museum devoted to Stalin, the Gori’s best known attraction.

-Visit the cave town of Uplistsikhe.
-Uplistsikhe is an ancient rock-hewn town, which played a significant role in Georgian history over a period of approximately 3,000 years, relating to a Sun Goddess, worshipped prior to the arrival of Christianity.
+Drive to the ancient cave town of Uplistsikhe, some 10 kilometers east of the town of Gori.
+Uplistsikhe played a significant role in Georgian history over a period of approximately 3,000 years, relating to a Sun Goddess, worshipped prior to the arrival of Christianity.
 Return to Tbilisi.
 Overnight in Tbilisi.

 DAY 3 SATURDAY TBILISI – ANANURI – GUDAURI – JVARI PASS – KAZBEGI – GERGETI – TBILISI

-DAY 4 SUNDAY TBILISI – SADAKHLO – HAGHPAT – DILIJAN – LAKE SEVAN – YEREVAN
+DAY 4 SUNDAY TBILISI – BAGRATASHEN – HAGHPAT – DILIJAN – LAKE SEVAN – YEREVAN

-Drive to Lake Sevan and stop in Dilijan, a resort town renowned for its charming nature and some traditional Armenian architecture.
-Stroll through the Dilijan’s Historic Center, the cobbled Sharambeyan Street with its collection of stone and wooden traditional houses, shops, restaurants, souvenir stalls and workshops.
+Drive to Dilijan, a resort town renowned for its charming nature and some traditional Armenian architecture.
+Stroll through the Dilijan’s Historic Center, the cobbled Sharambeyan Street, with its collection of stone and wooden traditional buildings, shops, restaurants, souvenir stalls and workshops.

 Continue to Lake Sevan.
-Lake Sevan’s outstretched blue waters and historic sights make it one of Armenia’s key places to visit.
+The lake's proximity to Yerevan, coupled with its cooler summer temperatures, outstretched blue waters and historic sights make it one of Armenia’s key places to visit.
 Walk up to the 8th century monastery of Sevanavank on Sevan peninsula.
 Continue to Yerevan.
 Check into a hotel.
 Overnight in Yerevan.

 DAY 5 MONDAY YEREVAN – GEGHARD – GARNI – SYMPHONY OF THE STONES – YEREVAN

 Breakfast.
-Drive to one of the most beautiful monasteries in Armenia, the 13th century cave monastery of Geghard, a "Monastery of the Spear" (UNESCO World Heritage Site).
-The name of the monastery originates from the spear which had wounded Jesus at the Crucifixion, allegedly brought to Armenia by Apostle Jude, and currently stored amongst many other relics in the Echmiadzin's Cathedral Museum.
+Drive to one of the most beautiful monasteries in Armenia, the 13th century cave monastery of Geghard (UNESCO World Heritage Site).
+The name of the monastery originates from the spear, which had wounded Jesus at the Crucifixion, allegedly brought to Armenia by Apostle Jude, and currently stored amongst many other relics in the Echmiadzin's Cathedral Museum.

 Continue to the oldest surviving building on the territory of Armenia, the 1st century Garni Pagan Temple.
 The Garni Temple was built by the Armenian King Tiridates with the money he received after visiting Emperor Nero in Rome, and was dedicated to Sun God Mithra.